node-m2m/m2m/Readme.md

 And a client application that will access the random numbers using a *pull* and *push* method from the *remote client* computer.

-Using a *pull-method*, the client will capture the random numbers as a one time function call.
+Using a *pull-method*, the client will capture the random numbers as one time function call.

 Using a *push-method*, the client will watch the value of the random numbers every 5 seconds.
 If the value changes, the remote device will send or *push* the new value to our remote client.